-Screening all people with type 2 diabetes treated with metformin for vitamin B12 could prevent nerve damage.
+Screening vitamin B12 levels in all people with type 2 diabetes treated with metformin could prevent nerve damage.

-Of course, we do not intend to deal with strictly medical topics here, but we thought it would be useful to provide specific information about the treatment of type 2 diabetes with metformin and its consequences on the availability of vitamin B12 in the body.
+We obviously do not intend to deal with strictly medical subjects here, however it seemed relevant to us to provide specific information concerning the treatments of type 2 diabetes with metformin and their consequences on the availability of vitamin B12 in the body.

 - Aging, which is obviously the only one of the 3 aggravating factors on which it is not possible to act.

-A better reasoned diet, better balanced, reducing animal protein and calories and additives for more vegetables and home-cooked products is, as always, the first step in any improvement of the hygiene of life.
+A better reasoned, better balanced diet, reducing excess animal proteins, calories and additives in favor of more plants and products cooked at home is, as always, the first step in any improvement in lifestyle. .

-People treated for type 2 diabetes, follows on one hand a program to improve their food and physical hygiene and on the other a treatment with drugs, including metformin in the first place.
-This molecule of the biguanide family has an anti-hyperglycemic action and does not induce hypoglycemia: it is easy to understand the interest of metformin for the regulation of blood glucose.
+This molecule from the biguanide family has an anti-hyperglycemic action and does not induce hypoglycemia: it is easy to understand the benefit of metformin for regulating blood sugar levels.

 Metformin and vitamin B12

-However, recognized scientific studies (Dr. Kaenat Mulla et al., Dr. Zbadi et al.) show that regular metformin intake can induce vitamin B12 deficiencies that can cause, in the most severe cases, irreversible nerve damage.
+Although interesting in the regulation of blood sugar, recognized scientific studies (Dr Kaenat Mulla et al, Dr Zbadi et al etc.) show that regular taking of metformin can induce vitamin B12 deficiencies likely to cause, in cases the most serious, irreversible nerve damage.

-The resulting recommendation is to have vitamin B12 levels routinely monitored in all patients treated with metformin, although this rule has not been widely observed to date.
+The resulting recommendation is to have vitamin B12 levels regularly monitored in all patients treated with metformin , even if this rule is rarely observed to date.

-The first step is obviously to talk about it with the medical expert in charge, but the other simple way to proceed, since we know that there is no risk of overdose of vitamin B12, regardless of the amount consumed is to take a systematic supplementation with vitamin B12.
+The first measure is obviously to talk to the attending physician, but the other simple way to proceed, since we know that there is no risk of overdosing on vitamin B12, whatever the quantity consumed, is to take systematic vitamin B12 supplementation.

-Our Vitamin B12 High dose (1mg / capsule) ensures the coverage of the needs without any risk with 1 to 2 capsules a week: it is an easy precaution, not binding and of high quality for all the people treated with metformin.
+Argalys Essentiels high-dose vitamin B12 (1mg/capsule) ensures that needs are covered without any risk with 1 to 2 capsules per week: it is an easy, unrestrictive and high-quality precaution for all people treated with metformin .